45th Forum on Tolerance

 Black Lives Matter: The U.S. Journey Towards Justice and Healing.

-WITH OUR CONDEMNATION of the senseless murder of George Floyd as our catalyst, our first part of this virtual series focused on the history of the harassment, profiling, and brutalization of our black citizens by the hands of community policing and the criminal justice system.
-Our speakers, nationally recognized Michael Eric Dyson, Ricky Grant Jr., Rev. Andre Bennet, and Valerie Stephens explored steps that might be taken to reverse this systemic racism, help those who have been victimized by it, and heal as a nation and a community.
+WITH OUR CONDEMNATION of the senseless murder of George Floyd as our catalyst, our virtual series will focus on the history of the harassment, profiling, and brutalization of our black citizens by the hands of community policing and the criminal justice system.
+We will explore steps that might be taken to reverse this systemic racism, help those who have been victimized by it, and heal as a nation and a community.

 This forum was presented in collaboration North Shore Community College, Office of Student Engagement and with Salem State University